Do you use different maps to enhance your scouting efficiency?

-I’ve always been a huge proponent of using low-impact scouting methods before implementing in-the-field scouting tactics.
+I’ve always been a huge proponent of using low-impact scouting methods before implementing in-the-field scouting.
 The digital age we live in puts numerous tools at our disposal that can help us make wiser decisions when selecting, managing and hunting a given property.
-If you want me to be frank, I get downright giddy when someone brings up maps during a deer hunting discussion.
-So you can imagine my excitement when I learned one of the seminars at the 2017 QDMA Convention was on the use of maps.
-Ben Harshyne of Whitetail Properties and Hunterra Maps led the discussion.
-Here are several types of maps and how they can help you as a deer hunter.

 “You have to look at this from two different perspectives,” Harshyne said.
 “Look at the macro perspective and micro perspective.
 Don’t just have tunnel vision.
 Look at the big picture and then dial in.
 Because unless you manage thousands of acres, you’re sharing deer with your neighbors.”

-When I’m searching for places to hunt, this is generally where I begin.
+This is generally where I begin when searching for new places to hunt.
 I look to the records to see where the biggest and most deer are being harvested.
 This helps me choose a region and general location based on genetics potential.
 Sometimes, these can be found in the form of maps.
-Other times this data is packaged in books and online databases.
-Regardless, use Boone & Crockett, Pope and Young, and other similar resources to find the information you’re looking for.
+Other times, this data is packaged in books and online databases.
+Regardless, use Boone & Crockett, Pope and Young, Buckmasters and other similar resources to find the information you’re looking for.

 This type of map is great for locating different types of boundaries.
-Using this map to familiarize yourself with property lines is very important.
+Use it to familiarize yourself with property lines.
 Always consult some type of map that shows you where property lines are, even if you think you know.
 It’s possible you may not know exactly where the lines are.
-Knowing your neighbors’ property lines will also help you understand how surrounding properties are hunted and pressured.
+Knowing your neighbors’ boundaries also helps you understand how surrounding properties are hunted and pressured.

 “Maps also allow you to identify access points and areas,” Harshyne said.
 “The less you pressure deer with good entry and exit routes, the better deer hunting you’ll have throughout the season.”

 These maps are great for choosing specific properties and for gaining necessary information for hunting a given tract of land.
-Think of this as the foundation for all map analysis.
-This map will help locate food sources, water sources, bedding areas, travel routes, pinch-points, funnels and more.
+Think of this as the focal point for all map scouting.
+This map can help locate food sources, water sources, bedding areas, travel routes, pinch points, funnels and more.

 “Maps help you to immediately eliminate areas that are going to produce bad, inconsistent winds,” Harshyne said.
 “Hollows, draws and other low spots will be difficult to hunt, while higher elevations will have more consistent winds.